codio-content/Linux-Process_Management/.guides/content/Switching-between-processes-2f93.md

 Currently, our _stopped_ process is a _bash_ session left inside the `config/` directory.

-Lets get back to the other _bash process_ by executing:
+Let's get back to the other _bash process_ by executing:

 ```
 codio ~/workspace $ fg